Random Forest Weighted Local Fr\'echet Regression with Random Objects: Local Linear Smoothing

 To generalize \eqref{RF based local} with metric space valued responses, we rewrite it as an implicit form

 Replacing the Euclidean distance with a metric $d$, the RFWLLFR for a general metric space $(\Omega,d)$ is proposed as

 Our proposed local constant and local linear methods are both to calculate weighted Fr\'echet means, but the weights of the local linear method may be negative.
-In order to study the consistency of $\hat{l}_{\oplus}(x)$, we assume the following conditions.
+Due to the complexity of RFWLLFR, we only study the consistency of $\hat{l}_{\oplus}(x)$ here.
+To this end, we assume the following conditions.

-(A15) $X \sim \mathcal{U}\left([0,1]^{p}\right)$, the uniform distribution on $[0,1]^p$.
+(A9) $X \sim \mathcal{U}\left([0,1]^{p}\right)$, the uniform distribution on $[0,1]^p$.

-(A16) $N(L_{b}(x; \mathcal{D}_{n}^b,\xi_{b})) \rightarrow \infty$ for $b=1,\dots,B$.
+(A10) $N(L_{b}(x; \mathcal{D}_{n}^b,\xi_{b})) \rightarrow \infty$ for $b=1,\dots,B$.

-(A17) The Fr\'echet trees are trained in such a way that for each $y \in \Omega$
+(A11) The Fr\'echet trees are trained in such a way that for each $y \in \Omega$

 That is, the leaf node containing $x$ shrinks such that the maximal variation of the function $M_{\oplus}(\cdot,y)$ within a cell shrinks to 0 in probability for each $y \in \Omega$.